Email and Digital Marketing

 You've sent your email, but now what?
 A great next step is to review the details and reporting so you can gauge your success and help plan your next email campaign:

 Light Bulb IconDid you know?
-In addition to the Details and Reporting tabs, your sent email also has a Heat map tab so you can see where the most click activity takes place!
+In addition to the Details and Reporting tabs, your sent email also features a Heatmap tab, allowing you to see where the most click activity occurs.

 Review the Details for your sent email

-1. In the menu on the left-hand side, click Channels > Email.
+1. In the menu on the left-hand side, click Channels > Emails.

 2. (Optional) To narrow your search, select the "Sent" option from the Status drop-down menu.

-3. Next to the sent email you want to view, click . . . > Details.
+3. Next to the sent email you want to view, click the three dots and select the "Details" option from the drop-down menu.

 Channels menu expanded with Email option selected, Status drop-down menu with Sent option selected, and sent email with menu expanded and Details option selected